 Skywatching FAQs

-If you’ve been to one skywatching session, you definitely haven’t been to them all.
+If you’ve been to one skywatching event, you definitely haven’t been to them all.
 The stars and constellations you can see change from month to month as Earth orbits the Sun.
 The Moon and planets move from night to night against the background of the stars.

 Maybe.
-Your best bet for seeing the Milky Way—the hazy band of starlight that is the plane of our galaxy—is a site such as Little River, which offers darker skies than many places in the Triangle.
+Your best bet for seeing the Milky Way—the hazy band of starlight that is the geometric plane of our galaxy—is a site such as Little River, which offers darker skies than many places in the Triangle.

-No. Morehead’s public skywatching sessions are free.
+No. Morehead’s public skywatching events are free.

 If you arrive early, you may find that telescope operators are too busy setting up to have a conversation.
 Generally, site managers request that we pack up at the scheduled end time.

 Bring layers.
 Even in summer, standing around at night can feel colder than you might expect.
+In our experience, if you dress more warmly than you think you need to, it’ll work out just right.

 White flashlights are fine to use in emergencies.
 Otherwise, please use only red light.
 Red lights should be dim and aimed at the ground, not in people’s faces.
 Even better, don’t use light.
 Give your eyes a few minutes to adjust to the dark and be amazed at how well you can see with just your night vision.